BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean-Boulevard.md

 </p>

 <p>
 The town was quiet at night.
 Not many people on the sidewalk.
-A big sky over the ocean.
 Rhythmic crashing of the waves.
 </p>

 <hr/>

 <p>
-I'd sometimes walk right on the sand itself: sometimes closer to the water and sometimes further up toward the seawall
+I'd sometimes walk right on the sand itself: sometimes closer to the water, and sometimes further up toward the seawall.
 </p>

 <p>
-I remember once picking my way across a section like this, looking for high spots so my feet didn't get wet:
+I remember once picking my way across a section of the beach like this, looking for high spots so my feet didn't get wet:
 <div align="center">
   <img style="height: 75%; width: 100%;" src="https://bradleyculley.github.io/images/Buildings-sand-water-and-rocks.jpg" />
 </div>